Undercliff (Isle of Wight)

 The Undercliff, Isle of Wight, England is a tract of semi-rural land, around 5 mi long by 0.25–0.5 mi wide, skirting the southern coast of the island from Niton to Bonchurch.
 Named after its position below the escarpment that backs this coastal section, its undulating terrain comprises a mix of rough pasture, secondary woodland, parkland, grounds of large isolated houses, and suburban development.
 Its sheltered south-facing location gives rise to a microclimate considerably warmer than elsewhere on the island.
 Although inhabited, the Undercliff is an area prone to landslips and subsidence, with accompanying loss of property over time.
-Settlements along the Undercliff, from west to east, are: lower Niton (also called Niton Undercliff), Puckaster, St Lawrence, Steephill, the town of Ventnor, and Bonchurch.
+Settlements along the Undercliff, from west to east, are: Puckaster, St Lawrence, Steephill, the town of Ventnor, and Bonchurch.

 Geology

 Upper Greensand crags backing the Undercliff, Isle of Wight, above Steephill.